ProtonMail/WebClients/applications/lumo/src/app/components/Conversation/artifact/DESIGN.md

 - Context compaction (`llm/compaction`) can summarize/drop older messages from what the model sees; a client-derived registry rebuilt from the full stored message chain can't drift this way, because it's a deterministic function of data that's never lost.
 - Versioning/multi-artifact switching is a UI concern about presenting history the client already has — not something content generation needs to know about to do its job.

 The registry isn't extra/duplicated mutable state in the problematic sense — it's a pure projection over the message chain (the single source of truth), recomputed fresh each time, the same pattern as a memoized selector.
-The in-flight-message gap described above is a narrow bug in that derivation, not a reason to reconsider the architecture.
+The in-flight-message gap (chip visible but not yet in registry) is handled at the UI layer by disabling Open until finalize — not by opening a pre-registry panel preview.

 ## Selection UI differs by artifact type (code vs document)